shayanahmad7/quran_psychology_project/README.md

 This project aims to create a database that matches psychological concepts with relevant verses from the Quran.
 It involves web scraping, data processing, API interactions, and a user interface for exploring the final dataset.

+## Uniqueness and Value of the Dataset

+This dataset, which matches psychological concepts with relevant Quranic verses, is not readily available for several reasons:

+1. Interdisciplinary Nature: The combination of modern psychological concepts with ancient religious texts requires expertise in both fields, which is relatively uncommon.

+2. Manual Curation and AI Assistance: Our process involves web scraping, AI-assisted matching (using GPT-3.5), and manual verification, creating a unique blend of automation and human oversight.

+3. Specific Focus: While there are datasets for psychological concepts and Quranic verses separately, a dataset that meaningfully connects the two is novel.

+4. Continuous Updates: Psychological understanding evolves, and interpretations of religious texts can vary.
+Our methodology allows for regular updates to reflect current understanding.

+5. Ethical Considerations: Creating such a dataset requires careful consideration of cultural sensitivities and diverse interpretations, which we have addressed in our ETHICS.md file.

+The value this dataset provides to users includes:

+- Bridging Psychology and Islamic Studies: Researchers, educators, and students in both fields can explore connections between modern psychological concepts and Quranic teachings.
+- Therapeutic Applications: Mental health professionals working with Muslim clients might find this resource helpful in integrating faith-based perspectives into therapy.
+- Comparative Studies: Scholars of comparative religion or cultural psychology can use this dataset to analyze how psychological concepts are reflected in Islamic scripture.
+- Personal Development: Individuals interested in self-improvement can explore how psychological principles align with Quranic guidance.
+- Educational Tool: It serves as a unique resource for courses in Islamic psychology, comparative religion, or cultural studies.

+By providing these connections, our dataset saves time for researchers and offers a starting point for deeper exploration of the relationship between psychology and Islamic teachings.

 ## Project Structure

 1. `scraping.py`: Scrapes psychological concepts from a website.